When hitting the trails, you want lower tire pressure in order to maximize traction and help smooth out some of the rougher patches.

 I have mounted a Viair 450 p (model number 45043) that is rated for continuous service but with a low cubic feet per minute rating for air flow: 1.8 CMF.
 Compare that to the 6.16 you will see with the dual ARB compressor.

-I mentioned earlier that this particular unit has a low CFM (Cubic Feet Per Minute) that’s the trade-off for continuous service according to Viair.
-I have not seen any major issue with the low CFM but it certainly does take time to inflate all 4 tires.
-Most of the time is spent on connecting and disconnecting the 4 individual tires.
+I mentioned earlier that this particular unit has a low CFM (Cubic Feet Per Minute), which, according to VIAIR, is the trade-off for continuous service.
+I have not seen any major issue with the low CFM, but it certainly does take time to inflate all four tires.
+Most of the time is spent connecting and disconnecting the four individual tires.

 That’s where a 4-way inflator/deflator can help.

-There are a few products out there that can inflate and deflate all 4 of your tires at the same time.
+There are a few products out there that can inflate and deflate all four of your tires simultaneously.

 Parts list:

 The kit uses 2 x 25-foot long ¼ inch Husky Air hoses.
-For the 4Runner, you will have a little left-over hose, but not much.
-I used 2 x 25-foot sections instead of one 50 foot section to utilize the 4 pre-crimped ends with hard rubber end protectors.
+For the 4Runner, you will have a little leftover hose, but not much.
+I used 2 x 25-foot sections instead of one 50-foot section to utilize the four pre-crimped ends with hard rubber end protectors.

-I decided to use 1/4″ hose and 1/4″ connectors all around – mostly because I had a lot of 1/4″ leftover supplies.
-I’ve seen articles that talk about using 3/8 inch hose to improve CFM but that would mean I would need to use 3/8 inch connectors all around to see that benefit.
+I decided to use 1/4″ hose and 1/4″ connectors all around—mostly because I had a lot of 1/4″ leftover supplies.
+I’ve seen articles that talk about using 3/8 “hose to improve CFM, but that would mean I would need to use 3/8 “connectors all around to see that benefit.

-All the hardware connects with 1/4″ inch hose barbs or a standard 1/4″ NPT (National Pipe Thread) threaded connectors.
-I connected the barb connectors using single ear hose clamps.
+All the hardware connects with 1/4″ inch hose barbs or standard 1/4” NPT (National Pipe Thread) threaded connectors.
+I connected the barb connectors using single-ear hose clamps.

 4-way brass fitting with air gauge

-To deflate all 4 tires at the same time, I open the valve while keeping an eye on the pressure gauge.
-All 4 tires will deflate quickly and wind up at the same psi.
-This eliminates the need of a quick deflator that removes the Schrader valve stem.
+To deflate all four tires at the same time, I open the valve while keeping an eye on the pressure gauge.
+All four tires will deflate quickly and wind up at the same psi, eliminating the need for a quick deflator that removes the Schrader valve stem.

-To inflate all 4 tires, I have a choice between the Schrader valve to use any standard tire air inflator or a 1/4″ quick connect air hose coupler to connect directly to my compressor.
+To inflate all four tires, I have a choice between the Schrader valve, which allows me to use any standard tire air inflator, and a 1/4″ quick-connect air hose coupler, which allows me to connect directly to my compressor.

-I have not seen this on other kits and find the option very useful.
+I have not seen this on other kits, but I find the option very useful.
 It’s the main reason I opted to build the kit myself.
 I tried to use a couple of different automatic pressure regulators but found them either too hard to adjust or never as accurate as I would have liked.

 Given that and the added cost of a regulator, I decided against using one.
 I find it’s easy enough to keep an eye on the pressure gauge while inflating.
-I can quickly close the shut-off valve if I’m using the coupler or stop the airflow if using a standard air chuck.
-All 4 tires will have the same PSI.
+I can quickly close the shut-off valve using the coupler or stop the airflow using a standard air chuck.
+All four tires will have the same PSI.
 The complete system rolls up into a compact package for easy storage.

 Barb Connectors